schwanbeck/YSMR/README.md

 	+ When set to True, generated .csv files containing general track statistics will be saved in result folder after analysis.
 	+ Accepts 'True' or 'False'.
++ split results by (turn points / distance / speed / time / displacement / perc. motile) : perc. motile
+    + By which sub-category the generated violin plots should be split.
+The total will always be displayed.
+    + Accepts 'turn points', 'distance', 'speed', 'time', 'displacement', and 'perc. motile'.
++ split violin plots on : 0, 20, 30, 100
+    + Values at which the selected category is split.
+    + Accepts floating point numbers separated by a ','.
 + save large plots : True
 	+ When set to True a plot with an overview of the position of the tracked bacteria throughout the video will be generated.